Looking for reasons to visit Rome? If you are wondering if Rome is for you, read these 10 reasons to come to Rome. Let me convince you!

 Michelangelo may be one of the most famous artists of all time.
 And many of his most famous works are in Rome.

 Need I say more?
 Then how about his sculpture of Christ The Redeemer in Santa Maria Sopra Minerva?
-And his own favorite statue that he made: Moses, which can be seen in the church Saint Peter in Chains?
+And his own favorite statue that he made: Moses, in the church Saint Peter in Chains?

 Not to mention all his architectural feats, some of which include the dome of Saint Peter's Basilica ...